JoinCODED/flutter_m2_intro_to_widgets/01_Profile_Page.md

-15. In our case we will use **Column** widget, so we will add the text widgets (name, gender, and hobbies) inside Column.
+15. In our case we will use the **Column** widget, so we will add the text widgets (name, gender, and hobbies) inside the Column.

 ```dart
 Column(